antoniojkim/antoniojkim/README.md

 ### Hi there 👋

 My name is Antonio.
 I am 22 years old.
-I will be doing an internship as a Machine Learning Framework Engineer at [Cerebras Systems](https://www.cerebras.net/) in the fall!
-I have previously done internships as a machine learning engineer and data scientist at [Yelp](https://www.linkedin.com/company/yelp-com), [Kik](https://www.kik.com/), and [Capital One](https://www.linkedin.com/company/capital-one)
+I will be joining full time as a Machine Learning Framework Engineer at [Cerebras Systems](https://www.cerebras.net/)!
+I have previously done internships as a machine learning engineer and data scientist at [Cerebras Systems](https://www.cerebras.net/), [Yelp](https://www.linkedin.com/company/yelp-com), [Kik](https://www.kik.com/), and [Capital One](https://www.linkedin.com/company/capital-one)

 On the side,
-- 🔭 I’m currently working on a deep Generative Adversarial Network that can generate high quality images of deep space (comparable to the Hubble eXtreme Deep Field).
+- 🔭 I recently worked on a deep Generative Adversarial Network that can generate high quality images of deep space (comparable to the Hubble eXtreme Deep Field).
 - 👯 I’m looking to collaborate on any exciting cutting edge machine learning projects.
 - 💬 Ask me about my experience working in the machine learning/data science field
 - 📫 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/antoniojkim/)